engineer-man/piston/readme.md

 - typescript

 #### Principle of Operation
 Piston utilizes LXC as the primary mechanism for sandboxing.
-There is a small API written in Go which takes in execution requests and executes them in the container.
+There is a small API written in Node which takes in execution requests and executes them in the container.
 High level, the API writes a temporary source and args file to `/tmp` and that gets mounted read-only along with the execution scripts into the container.
 The source file is either ran or compiled and ran (in the case of languages like c, c++, c#, go, etc.).